ForkFiesta/Snake_v0/MEMORY.md

 - ✅ **ErrorBoundary Component**: Production-ready error boundary with comprehensive tests
 - ✅ **ScoreDisplay Component**: Production-ready score display with comprehensive tests and multiple variants
 - ✅ **Game Constants**: Complete with comprehensive tests and runtime immutability
+- ✅ **useGameLoop Hook**: Complete with comprehensive tests and production-ready implementation
 - 🔄 **Project initialization in progress**
 - 📋 **Ready for development phase**